 "Member of the public" means any person except a member, agent, officer, or employee of federal, state, or local agency acting within the scope of his or her membership, agency, office, or employment.

-Letter requests for access to public records will be routed to the appropriate department(s), who will locate the record based on the information contained in the letter.
+Requests will be routed to the appropriate department(s), who will locate the record based on the information provided.
 If necessary to identify specific records, staff will communicate with the requester by telephone or mail.